5 Remarkable Things to Know about Pentecost Sunday

-2. Pentecost fulfills the ancient prophecies of scripture.
+2. Pentecost Sunday fulfills the ancient prophecies of Scripture.

 Fifty days after the resurrection of the Lord Jesus Christ, the Spirit of the living God came upon the disciples of Christ in a decisive demonstration of heaven’s worldwide redemptive mission.
 Peter stood and preached on that glorious day when the church was empowered to fulfill the mission of Christ.
 And when Peter preached, he quoted Joel Chapter 2:

 “But this is what was uttered through the prophet Joel: ‘And in the last days it shall be, God declares, that I will pour out my Spirit on all flesh, and your sons and your daughters shall prophesy, and your young men shall see visions, and your old men shall dream dreams; even on my male servants and female servants in those days I will pour out my Spirit, and they shall prophesy.
 And I will show wonders in the heavens above and signs on the earth below, blood, and fire, and vapor of smoke; the sun shall be turned to darkness and the moon to blood, before the day of the Lord comes, the great and magnificent day.
 And it shall come to pass that everyone who calls upon the name of the Lord shall be saved.’”
 (Acts 2:16-21)

 Pentecost fulfills the ancient prophecies of Holy Scripture.
 Peter was saying that “the festival of harvest” had then yielded untold bushels of cataclysmic change in the universe as a result of the empowering of the disciples by the Holy Spirit.